 - Insert the filter into the cold brew maker.

 - Fill the cold brew maker with cold water.
+Give it a gentle stir with spoon.

 - Let the coffee sit and brew at room temperature for 12 to 24 hours.